xtrent777x/Refract-it/README.md

 . search, online, social tags aligned to be all together per theie sections.

 re organized full css to follow HTML flow

+condensed tags with same componets.

+added comments to css file